B-Mohammed2/canvas/README.md

 - [**OpenAI's ChatGPT**](https://chat.openai.com): I would like to express our appreciation to OpenAI's ChatGPT for providing assistance and guidance throughout the development of this project.
 ChatGPT has been instrumental in answering our questions, providing explanations, and offering solutions, making this project possible.

-- [**Mozilla Developer Network**](https://developer.mozilla.org/en-US/docs/Web/JavaScript): I would like to acknowledge the Mozilla Developer Network (MDN) for its comprehensive and reliable documentation on JavaScript.
-MDN has served as an essential resource, providing in-depth explanations, examples, and references, enabling us to leverage the power of JavaScript effectively.
+- [**Mozilla Developer Network**](https://developer.mozilla.org/en-US/docs/Web/JavaScript): I would like to acknowledge the Mozilla Developer Network (MDN) for its comprehensive and reliable documentation on Javascript.
+MDN has served as an essential resource, providing in-depth explanations, examples, and references, enabling us to leverage the power of Javascript effectively.

 - [**W3Schools**](https://www.w3schools.com): I express my appreciation to W3Schools for their informative and user-friendly tutorials and references.
-W3Schools has been an invaluable resource, providing me with practical examples and guidance on various web development topics, including HTML, CSS, and JavaScript.
+W3Schools has been an invaluable resource, providing me with practical examples and guidance on various web development topics, including HTML, CSS, and Javascript.
 - [**draw.io**](https://app.diagrams.net) : Thanks to this website drawing the wireframe was easier and more professional.
 - [**Grammerly**](https://www.grammarly.com/spell-checker): Thanks to this website I was able to fix any spelling error for readme file.